Josh-Powlison/showpony/readme.md

 This doesn't just depend on the code but on the resources you use and the files you use for your stories.
 But in my testing, absolutely yes!

-Also, if you're concerned about size, uncompressed it's a little over 65 KB.
-Most engines for just one of the media Showpony supports are much larger.
+Also, if you're concerned about size, uncompressed it's under 90 KB.

 ## How's browser support?